Alternative Strategies Fund 10-Year Anniversary Q&A

 The HFRX Global Hedge Fund Index is designed to be representative of the overall composition of the hedge fund universe.
 It is comprised of all eligible hedge fund strategies; including but not limited to convertible arbitrage, distressed securities, equity hedge, equity market neutral, event driven, macro, merger arbitrage, and relative value arbitrage.

 The VIX Index is a trademarked ticker symbol for the Chicago Board Options Exchange Market Volatility Index, a popular measure of the implied volatility of S&P 500 index options.
 Often referred to as the fear index or the fear gauge, it represents one measure of the market’s expectation of stock market volatility over the next 30 day period.

 Each Morningstar Category Average represents a universe of Funds with similar investment objectives.
-As of March 31, 2020, the Morningstar Multialternative Category average expenses were 2.01% gross and 1.59% net.

 You cannot invest directly in an index.